mkrebser/GPUInstance/README.md

 * There is also an optional per-instance color that you can set.
 * If you want to modify the compute shader and add your own stuff- you can overwrite some of the fields in the property struct safely.
   * You can overwrite the offset/tiling if you dont need them.
 You can overwrite the color if you dont need it.
 You can overwrite the pathInstanceTicks if not using a path.
 You can overwrite the instanceTicks if not using an animation.
 The pad2 field is completely unused- you can use it for whatever without any worries.
+* What version of Unity is supported?
+Unity 2023.2 is what this project was most recently built with- but it should work for most versions.
+See *branches* for versions with explicit support.